cwiederspan/learn-kubernetes/02-orchestration/02-cluster-creation/README.md

-# Use the Azure CLI to Create a Simple AKS Cluster
+# Use the Azure CLI to Create an AKS Cluster

 ```bash
 RG_NAME=my-kubernetes-20190529